 Winter might mean a ton of snow in your area, and if it does then the perfect winter science activities are at your fingertips.
 This snow science experiment with a melting snowman theme is perfect for exploring in and out of the classroom.
 There’s nothing better than using the changing seasons to set up fun winter science experiments for kids of all ages.

-MELTING SNOWMAN SNOW SCIENCE EXPERIMENT
+MELTING SNOWMAN IN THE SNOW EXPERIMENT

 WINTER SCIENCE FOR KIDS